lucasscharenbroch/anki-curses/README.md

 # Anki-Curses

-A fork of [Anki](https://github.com/ankitects/anki) with a curses frontend.
+A fork of [Anki](https://github.com/ankitects/anki) with a curses front-end.

 <image src="screenshot.png">